Chymyst/chymyst-core/docs/chymyst01.md

 and that the programmer _has no control_ over this nondeterminism.

-The correct implementation needs to keep track of how many `data(...)` molecules we already consumed, and to print the final reasult only when we reach the total expected number of the `data(...)` molecules.
+The correct implementation needs to keep track of how many `data(...)` molecules we already consumed, and to print the final result only when we reach the total expected number of the `data(...)` molecules.
 Since reactions do not have mutable state, the information about the remaining `data(...)` molecules has to be carried on the `sum(...)` molecule.
 So, we will define the `sum(...)` molecule with type `(Int, Int)`, where the second integer will be the number of `data(...)` molecules that remain to be consumed.